grames02/first_one/README.md

 First of all, I watched the Simon React part 1 video, and followed the necessary steps.
 Upon completion, I then went back to my code and began to go through a siliar process.
 At first, I tried to do it all on my own simply through memory.
 However, I quickly realized that wasn't a very successful strategy.
 So I rewatched the video, and made necessary adjustments to my own code as I went through.

 ## Experience:
 The experience was fairly positive.
 I mainly utilized resources from Simon, but also had to make some changes.
-Specifically with things like my
+Specifically with things like my file names.
+In fact one of the challenges I was facing near the end was that my 'top_albums' page wouldn't go through to my React website.
+After digging deeper, I learned that it had to be Capitalized at the beginning for .jsx.

 ## Realizations:

 ## Lesson learned: